-I’m a Senior Researcher in the Systems Research Group at Microsoft Research.
-My research focuses broadly on computer systems, with particular emphasis on distributed systems, trusted computing, privacy, online games, cloud computing, and energy management.
+I’m Jay Lorch, a Senior Principal Researcher in the Systems Research Group at Microsoft Research.
+My main area of expertise is systems, with particular emphasis on software verification, distributed systems, trusted computing, privacy, and cloud computing.

-I love projects that involve building systems, and a major interest of mine is achieving fault tolerance in those systems.
-I’ve shown how to deal with server failures in SMART and Shroud, trusted-component power failures in TrInc and Memoir, and improperly behaving participants in decentralized systems like GreenUp and FARSITE.
-I’m an expert in Paxos and its many variants; having used it in several systems; most recently, in the IronFleet project, my team and I produced the first-ever implementation of Paxos with a machine-checked proof of both its safety and liveness.
+Before embracing software verification, my main focus was achieving reliability in distributed systems through fault tolerance.
+I showed how to deal with server failures in SMART and Shroud, trusted-component power failures in TrInc and Memoir, and improperly behaving participants in decentralized systems like GreenUp and FARSITE.
+I’m an expert in Paxos and its many variants, having used it in several systems; most recently, in the IronFleet project, my team and I produced the first-ever implementation of Paxos with a machine-checked proof of both its safety and liveness.